Skip to main content

 Region X cross chain transfer

-1. Connect your wallet and make sure you select Rococo as your network:
+1. Connect your wallet and make sure you select Paseo as your network:

 Connect your wallet to RegionX